Frozenlock/dresser/readme.md

 ### `fetch` queries

-While most functions allow for retrieval or update of a single document, `fetch` and its derivatives allow for queries that returns multiple documents.
+While most functions allow for retrieval or update of a single document, `fetch` and its derivatives allow for queries that return multiple documents.

 `fetch` is configured with those optional entries:

-- `:only`: returns only a subset of the documents.
+- `:only` returns only a subset of the documents.
 	The map provided under `:only` will be filled with the values from the fetched document.
 	```clojure
 	(db/fetch my-db :users {:only {:name true}})
 	;; `:only` also accepts vectors, which are converted into map entries.
 	;; [:name] -> {:name true}
 	;; {:address [:street :country]} -> {:address {:street true, :country true}}
 	```
-- `:where`: returns the documents that match all the conditions.
+- `:where` returns the documents that match all the conditions.
   - Operators:
-	- `lt`/`lte`: 'less than' and 'less than or equal'.
+	- `lt`/`lte` 'less than' and 'less than or equal'.
-	- `gt`/`gte`: 'greater than' and 'greater than or equal'.
+	- `gt`/`gte` 'greater than' and 'greater than or equal'.
-	- `exists?`: Whether the field exists.
+	- `exists?` Whether the field exists.
 	- Equality condition is implied if no operator is provided.
     ```clojure
 	;; Fetches the users with a name 'greater than' "M" and where the `:age` field exists.